-- (6) In criminal appeals, counsel must state whether the party they represent is incarcerated. - (7) Both retained and appointed counsel who seek leave to withdraw from or to dismiss a criminal appeal must recite in the motion that the party they represent has been informed of the motion and either approves or disapproves of the relief sought and show service of the motion on the party they represent. - (8) Appointed counsel who seek leave to withdraw from representation in a criminal appeal must follow procedures set forth by the Supreme Court in Anders v.
+- (6) In criminal appeals, counsel must state whether the party they represent is incarcerated. - (7) Unless an appellant is represented by another attorney, a motion to withdraw as counsel for the appellant in a criminal or civil appeal stays the deadline to file all required documents, including motions to proceed in forma pauperis, Transcript Order Forms, Certificates of Interested Persons and Corporate Disclosure Statements, and Civil Appeal Statements, until the court rules on the motion to withdraw.
+See also 11th Cir.
+R. 31-1(b) (stating in part that a motion for appointment or withdrawal of counsel stays briefing deadlines).
+This subsection shall apply to a motion to withdraw as counsel filed either in the district court or in the court of appeals.
+If a motion to withdraw as counsel is filed in the district court after an appeal has been docketed, the counsel who files such motion shall notify the clerk of the court of appeals within 7 days.
+This subsection does not stay the deadline to file a notice of appeal.
+This subsection does not apply to motions to withdraw under Anders v.
+California.
+See 11th Cir.
+R. 27-1(a)(9). - (8) Both retained and appointed counsel who seek leave to withdraw from or to dismiss a criminal appeal must recite in the motion that the party they represent has been informed of the motion and either approves or disapproves of the relief sought and show service of the motion on the party they represent. - (9) Appointed counsel who seek leave to withdraw from representation in a criminal appeal must follow procedures set forth by the Supreme Court in Anders v.
 California, 386 U.S. 738, 87 S.Ct.
 1396, 18 L.Ed.2d 493 (1967).
 It is counsel's responsibility to ensure that the record contains transcripts of relevant proceedings in the case, including pre-trial proceedings, trial proceedings (including opening and closing arguments and jury instructions), and sentencing proceedings.
-Counsel's brief in support of a motion to withdraw under Anders must contain: (1) a certificate of service indicating that the brief has been served on the party represented as well as on the other parties to the appeal; and (2) a statement certifying that counsel has informed the party represented that he or she has 30 days to file a response to the motion to withdraw with the court. - (9) All motions filed with the court shall include a Certificate of Interested Persons and Corporate Disclosure Statement as described in FRAP 26.1 and the accompanying circuit rules. - (10) A motion must comply with the typeface and type style requirements of FRAP 32(a)(5) and 32(a)(6). - (11) A motion must comply with the requirement for references to the record found at 11th Cir.
+Counsel's brief in support of a motion to withdraw under Anders must contain: (1) a certificate of service indicating that the brief has been served on the party represented as well as on the other parties to the appeal; and (2) a statement certifying that counsel has informed the party represented that he or she has 30 days to file a response to the motion to withdraw with the court. - (10) All motions filed with the court shall include a Certificate of Interested Persons and Corporate Disclosure Statement as described in FRAP 26.1 and the accompanying circuit rules. - (11) A motion must comply with the typeface and type style requirements of FRAP 32(a)(5) and 32(a)(6). - (12) A motion must comply with the requirement for references to the record found at 11th Cir.
 R. 28-5. - (b) Emergency Motions. - (1) Except in capital cases in which execution has been scheduled, a motion will be treated as an emergency motion only when both of the following conditions are present: - 1.
 The motion will be most unless a ruling is obtained within seven days; and - 2.
 If the matter sought to be reviewed is a district court order or action, the motion is being filed within seven days of the filing of the district court order or action.